Nicola Bulley – latest: Ex-detective who exposed Jimmy Savile to join search - NewsBreak

-A former detective crucial to the investigation of both the Jimmy Savile and Madeleine McCann cases is set to join the search for Nicola Bulley .
+A former detective who exposed Jimmy Savile is set to join the search for Nicola Bulley .

 Ms Bulley was last seen walking her dog in a field near the river in St Michael’s on Wyre on 27 January.

-Journalist Mark Williams-Thomas , who both exposed the prolific sex offender and investigated the missing girl’s kidnap suspect Christian Brueckner , said he hoped to “dismiss some of the inaccuracies” aired by armchair detectives.
+Journalist Mark Williams-Thomas , who both exposed the prolific sex offender and investigated the missing Madeleine McCann’s kidnap suspect Christian Brueckner , said he hoped to “dismiss some of the inaccuracies” aired by armchair detectives.

 It comes after a witness told police he saw two men acting suspiciously near the route that Ms Bulley regularly walked her dog on the day before her disappearance.